phpstreamserver/docs/docs/general/configuration.md

 ```

 ## Server configuration

-Server-level configuration defines global settings that apply to the entire application and affect all workers.
+Server-level configuration defines global settings that apply to the entire application and impact all workers.

 | Option         | Type   | Default        | Description                                                                           |
 |----------------|--------|----------------|---------------------------------------------------------------------------------------|